felipereed/Mood4/README.md

 ### MVP

-_The **MOOD4** MVP Will be able to display types of businesses and activities.
-Location (cities, neighborhoods).
-For restaurants - price range and cuisine.
-Also able to display options for the user based on location and type of business/activity.
-User need to be able to get more options._
+_The user will be able to select a type of business or activity and location.
+The **MOOD4** application will provide multiple results with a picture and some basic information related to the search criteria selected._

 <br>

 #### Goals

 - _Implement all the features._
-- _Have a simple but functional layout._
+- _Provide a good UX._

 <br>